Neatham: Norman period

-At the time of the Domesday Book in 1085, Neatham was recorded as belonging to the Crown and it included 96 households.
+At the time of the Domesday Book in 1085, Neatham was recorded as a hundred belonging to the Crown comprising 96 households.
 Neatham Hundred included 24 other places.
 After the founding of Waverley Abbey in 1128, King Steven made a gift of Neatham for the Abbey to establish a Grange and an Oratory, with a community of 12 monks, independent of the parish of Holybourne.
 Eventually, Neatham was eclipsed by Alton and, in the 12th century, the area was renamed the Alton Hundred.

 Tudor period

 When Henry VIII dissolved the monasteries, Neatham went into lay hands and became part of the parish of Binsted.

 Modern day

 In the 1980s, Neatham elected to be joined to Holybourne.
 Neatham is now a hamlet comprising a Manor House, a Grange, a mill, and a dozen cottages.
 Today, the hamlet lies along the Alton bypass between Alton and Farnham.
 Its Grade I buildings and mills still remain.